 In Fig. 4, we show the power spectral densities of Δw , Δf_c , and Δt_c that we derived using these three methods.
 Both the Haus-Mecozzi method and the dynamical method yield good agreement for the background noise level with the Monte Carlo simulations.
 However, the Haus-Mecozzi method completely misses the sideband that is present in each of the power spectral densities.
-We have shown in prior work [52] that the output power spectrum of the SESAM fiber laser features a sideband that is located between 15 MHz to 20 MHz as the pump power changes.
+We have shown in prior work [51,52] that the output power spectrum of the SESAM fiber laser features a sideband that is located between 15 MHz and 20 MHz as the pump power changes.
 In the Monte Carlo simulations, the sideband appears in all three power spectral densities, as shown in Fig. 4.
 The dynamical method is able to predict the height of the sidebands successfully.
-Hence, the dynamical method provides an accurate calculation of the noise levels for a wider group of modelocked lasers than does the Haus Mecozzi method.
+Hence, the dynamical method provides an accurate calculation of the noise levels for a wider group of mode-locked lasers than does the Haus-Mecozzi method.

-We observe that the Monte Carlo results consistently overestimate the noise level at higher frequencies, which is due to aliasing.
-We have defined the output signals of the laser cavity as a continuous-time random process.
-However, in
+We observe that the Monte Carlo method consistently overestimates the noise level at higher frequencies, which is due to aliasing.
+The aliasing is most visible in Fig. 4(c).
+We have defined the output signals of the laser cavity as a continuoustime random process.
+However, in order to calculate the